Why Reading in a College Writing Textbook?

 Traditionally, the word “text” has meant written material, usually in print form.
 Most people think of a text as a book or a magazine or other collection of words on a page or screen.

 In college, however, “text” has a bigger meaning.
 Many texts will still be traditional: books, articles, essays, stories, poems, and so on.
-But you will also have professors who ask you to treat movies, Tweets, architecture, music, fashion, and so many other things as texts.
+But you will also have professors who ask you to treat movies, social media posts, architecture, music, fashion, and so many other things as texts.

 When I use the word “text” here, I’m meaning any artifact of communication that can be shared with others.
 An artifact can be preserved in some way, including electronic formats, and for an artifact to be a “text,” it must also communicate something to someone.